PASSIONLab/HUNTRESS/README.md

 # HUNTRESS

-HUNTRESS is a fast algorithm created for reconstructing phylogenetic trees of tumor evolution.
+HUNTRESS is a fast algorithm for reconstructing phylogenetic trees of tumor evolution.

 Huntress is written is python.